deors/deors-demos-microservices/readme.md

         sonarqube:6.7.6-community -Dsonar.web.context=/sonarqube

 Note that the preceding commands will set up persistent volumes so all configuration, plugins and data persists across server restarts.

+Note as well that sometimes, depending on the host OS, the Docker daemon may be in a different folder.
+In those cases, use the correct path e.g. `/usr/bin/docker`.

 ### Troubleshooting